Eddie Gordon: As producer/artist: remixes, production and aliases

-In an extension to his previous work at the record labels, from 1988 to 1996 Gordon became at first a producer and freelance remixer of various artistes records, and then an artist - as a front man producer and the hub of any "band" - in his own right.
+In an extension to his previous work at the record labels, from 1988 to 1996 Gordon became at first a producer and freelance remixer of various artistes records, and then an artist – as a front man producer and the hub of any "band" – in his own right.
 The function of both producer and artist was fulfilled under a series of aliases, including: WestEnd; EG; Ed-Did-It; and EGor.

 Under these alias labels, Gordon remixed over 75 records for various labels and record companies for mainly the UK, European club scene and North America.
 This included six records off one album for Eternal from their debut album Always & Forever the songs "Stay", "Crazy", "Just a Step from Heaven", "Sweet Funky Thing", "Save Our Love", and "So Good", all of which went to No. 1 in the UK Club Charts and helped the Eternal album sell 3 million copies.

 As West End (not to be confused with the Austrian Eurovision Song Contest entry of 1983), he also enjoyed success with Dina Carroll's "Here", "Ain't No Man" and "Express", Donna Summer's "Melody of Love" and Toni Braxton's "Breathe Again".

 Awards

-Aside from numerous record label awards with Manifest Records and Neo Records, plus awards for the Essential Mix Radio 1 show, Gordon has enjoyed a successful DJ career with various awards: Gravesend and Dartford Reporter DJ of the Year 1984-1985, Radio Kent's 1986 Club of the Year with The Slammer, Kent Evening Post 1986 Club of the Year with The Slammer, 1987 Kent Club of the Year with The Sleeze and in 1989 Gordon was Kent Music Man of the Year.
+Aside from numerous record label awards with Manifest Records plus Neo Records, and awards for the Essential Mix Radio 1 show, Gordon has enjoyed a successful DJ career with various awards: Gravesend and Dartford Reporter DJ of the Year 1984–1985, Radio Kent's 1986 Club of the Year with The Slammer, Kent Evening Post 1986 Club of the Year with The Slammer, 1987 Kent Club of the Year with The Sleeze and in 1989 Gordon was Kent Music Man of the Year.
 In 2014, Gordon was made a founding member of the Chicago-based American DJ Hall of Fame for his Excellence in the Advancement, Expansion and Acceptance of Dance Music around the World.

 Personal life

-Gordon is married, and lives in Los Angeles, California.
+Gordon currently lives in Malaga, Spain.